RamazanBozkurt/ASP.NET-CORE-MVC-BlogProject/README.md

 # ASP.NET-CORE-MVC-BlogProject
 Blog adding and blog display functions have not been added yet!

-- ADD your personal database (required for entity framework)
+- ADD your personal database to appsettings.json (required for entity framework)